-Applicants interested in an established MBA dual degree program must file separate applications to and be admitted by both programs.
+Applicants interested in an established MBA dual degree program must file separate applications to and be admitted by both the Full-Time MBA program as well as their other program of interest.
 Students must apply and be admitted to the second degree program within the first half of their initial degree program to be eligible for a Ross dual degree.

 Students admitted to a Ross dual degree program must complete degree requirements for both programs.
 Upon completion of all requirements, both degrees are awarded simultaneously.
 Completion of both colleges’ requirements results in two different degree citations on the transcript and in two separate diplomas.